Lumbar spinal stenosis (lower back)

 The orthopedic surgeons at Laser Spine Institute can perform a laminotomy, foraminotomy and other surgeries for lumbar spinal stenosis, but by using minimally invasive techniques that are performed in an outpatient setting.
 These procedures achieve the same outcomes as open spine surgeries, but with a much shorter recovery time and fewer side effects since they’re performed through an incision that is about an inch in length versus several inches.

 If you’ve tried conservative treatments but are still experiencing pain and other debilitating spinal stenosis symptoms, Laser Spine Institute is here to help you reclaim a more active and healthy lifestyle.
-Contact us today, and we will review your MRI or CT scan for free.
+Contact us today, and we will review your MRI or CT scan.